TechsCode-Team/UltraPermissionsWiki/features/index.md

 # Main features of Ultra Permissions
 <br>

-Here are all the default features from Ultra Permissions.
+Here are all the features from Ultra Permissions.
 <br>

 * **`Permission Suggestions`**